Take Me Home (Cash Cash song)

-"Take Me Home" is a song by American electronic music group Cash Cash, featuring American singer Bebe Rexha, taken from Cash Cash's second EP Overtime and their fourth studio album Blood, Sweat & 3 Years.
+"Take Me Home" is a song by American DJ trio Cash Cash, featuring American singer Bebe Rexha, taken from Cash Cash's second EP Overtime and their fourth studio album Blood, Sweat & 3 Years.
 "Take Me Home" was released digitally worldwide on July 15, 2013.
 In November 2013, the group recorded an acoustic version of "Take Me Home".
 A music video for the song was released on December 18, 2013.
+"Take Me Home" peaked within the top ten of the charts in Australia and The United Kingdom.

 Background

 The song tells of a lover who, despite an unhealthy relationship with her partner, still wants to be with him.
 According to group member Jean Paul Makhlouf, the song was completed in two days.
 The song was also recorded in Makhlouf's parents basement.

 Reception

 "Take Me Home" was met with generally positive reviews.
 Bianca Gracie of Idolator stated, "Rexha's lush vocals combined with the thumping synthesized bassline make for a solid tune."

 Music video

 The music video for "Take Me Home" was released on December 18, 2013.
 The music video was directed by DJ Brawner and showcases a young couple on a road trip in alternating love-hate states.
 A music video for an acoustic version was released on November 7, 2013.